 For bigger kids (and really big kids!) an enormous new luge run is being installed which will run from the top of the bubble lift right down into resort.
 A brand-new gondola is being installed for 2017-18.

-The recently completed Aquamotion swimming centre and spa is a stroll or short bus ride away and is highly popular with non-skiers or those with bucket-loads of energy!
+The Aquamotion swimming centre and spa is a stroll or short bus ride away and is highly popular with non-skiers or those with bucket-loads of energy!
 There’s also a seriously cool climbing wall which is popular with youngsters.